-Exactly When You Should Take A B Vitamin Complex To Support Optimal Health
+When Should You Take A B Vitamin Complex To Support Optimal Health?
+Experts Explain

 The best time to take your vitamins is whatever time you'll actually stick to moving forward.
 After all, consistency is key when it comes to an impactful supplement routine.
 "We have daily micronutrient requirements, not weekly or monthly, for an entire array of essential vitamins and minerals, including those all-important B vitamins," nutrition scientist Ashley Jordan Ferira, Ph.D., RDN, explains.